Ferrari 365: 365 GT 2+2

 The most popular 365 model was 1967's 365 GT 2+2, replacing the 330 GT 2+2.
 Unlike the 330 GT 2+2 car it replaced, which had a live rear axle on leaf springs, the 365 GT 2+2 had independent rear suspension.

 The 365 GT 2+2 was a luxurious car with leather seats, power steering and brakes, electric windows, and optional air conditioning.
 It quickly became the company's top-selling model with about 800 produced in four years, 52 of which were right hand drive.
-When leaving the factory the 365 GT 2+2 was fitted with Pirelli Cinturato 205VR15 tyres (CN72).

 365 GTC and GTS

 The 330 GTC and GTS were replaced in 1968 by the 365 GTC and GTS.
 It was essentially a re-engine of the 330 GTC/GTS, with the engine increasing from 4.0 liters and 300 horsepower to 4.4 liters and 320 horsepower.
 The styling remained almost unchanged: on both body styles differences were limited to vents moved from behind the front wheels to the bonnet.

 Like all 365s, the GTC and GTS were powered by a 4,390 cc Colombo V12 engine, specifically its Tipo 245/C variant.
 Fed by three twin-choke Weber 40 DFI carburettors, it produced 320 PS at 6,600 rpm.

 Integrating the gearbox with the final drive gave these cars a balanced 50:50 weight distribution.
 The 365 GTC and GTS retained the independent rear suspension, employing coil springs and wishbones, of its immediate predecessor.
 Brakes were servo-assisted discs all-round with a split circuit system.

 168 examples of the coupé were built (including 22 in right hand drive) between the 1968 and 1970.
 It was replaced by the Ferrari 365 GTC/4.
 Just 20 spiders were built before its place was assumed by the 365 GTB/4-based Daytona Spider.